navyadamisetti/Flask-Database-Operations/ReadMe.md

-# CRUD operations using Flask and Database in Ubuntu
+# CRUD operations using Flask and Database on Ubuntu
    This is to create a list about trip using flask functions where the user can implement CRUD operations using web pages.

 ## Requirements>>>